openeuler-mirror/memory-scan/README.md

 # memory-scan

 #### 介绍
-A kernel module for scaning page table of process/VMs
+memory-scan is derived from memory-optimizer which is located in https://github.com/intel/memory-optimizer/tree/master/kernel _module. memory-scan is a kernel module for scaning page table of process/VMs.

-#### 软件架构
-软件架构说明

 #### 安装教程